My Japanese cheesecake recipe is creamy, dreamy, and fluffy. Not to mention absolutely delicious and mind-blowing!

-Creamy, dreamy, and fluffy are the best ways to describe our Jiggly Japanese Cheesecake.
-Not to mention absolutely delicious and mind-blowing!
-It’s not your grandmother’s cheesecake, that’s for sure.
-If I’ve peaked your interest, read on and learn how to make this equisite Japanese cheesecake.
+It is not your grandmother’s cheesecake, that’s for sure.
+If I’ve piqued your interest, read on and learn how to make this exquisite recipe.

-Japanese Cheesecake, also known as Japanese soufflé cheesecake and Japanese cotton cheesecake has a characteristically wobbly, airy texture similar to a soufflé when fresh out of the oven and chiffon cake-like texture when chilled.
+Japanese cheesecake, also known as Japanese soufflé cheesecake and Japanese cotton cheesecake, has a characteristically wobbly, airy texture similar to a soufflé when fresh out of the oven and a chiffon cake-like texture when chilled.

 If you love cheesecake, make sure to try our burnt basque cheesecake and salted caramel cheesecake recipes.